 19. Study in a Group

 Studying in a group can help you collect new insights to enhance your learning experience.
-The ExamTime Groups tool is an innovative spin on the traditional study group formula.
+The GoConqr groups tool is an innovative spin on the traditional study group formula.
 Our Groups tool helps you share resources, discuss ideas and interact with members of your team or group project.
 Sign up here to get started!

 Studies say that meditation can help students stay focused when studying.
 Not only will meditation help you concentrate when studying but it will help reduce pre-exam stress as it improves both mental and physical health.